GuntisTreulands/ColorLogger-Swift/README.md

 Usage
 ===
-	ColorLogger log out put will work, in case you have added -D DEBUG flag in Other Swift Flags.
+	ColorLogger Log() functions will work, in case you have added -D DEBUG flag in Other Swift Flags.
 (So, in case of app release - all logs would be silenced).

 ![PreviewImage](https://github.com/GuntisTreulands/ColorLogger-Swift/blob/master/swiftflags.png?raw=true)